Defense Evasion, Red Teaming

 echo Welcome to ignite Technologies > file.txt

-From the below image, we can see that our file has been created with the data we entered.
+Then, as shown in the image below, we can see that the system has created our file with the data we entered.

 Now, let’s create another file inside file.txt but this time we’ll make it as hidden with